Lynn Frazier: Career

 After winning the Republican primary as the Nonpartisan League candidate, Frazier was elected Governor in 1916 with 79% of the vote.

-Frazier was extremely popular and implemented several reforms such as the establishment of the Bank of North Dakota and the North Dakota Mill and Elevator, which have been a lasting legacy of the Nonpartisan League election success until today.
+For a time, Frazier was extremely popular and implemented several reforms, such as establishing the Bank of North Dakota and the North Dakota Mill and Elevator, which stand today as a lasting legacy of the Nonpartisan League.

 During the 1919 national coal strike, Governor Frazier took a unique approach to the strike.
 He declared martial law, took over the mines with United Mine Workers of America contracts and ran them in cooperation with the union.

 He was re-elected twice, in 1918 and 1920, but an economic depression hit the agricultural sector during his third term and resulted in a successful private-business-led grassroots movement to press for his recall.
 In 1921, Frazier was the first governor to be successfully removed from office.
 Independent Voters Association member Ragnvald Nestos was elected to his place.

 After the recall, Frazier was elected in 1922 to the U.S. Senate, again as the NPL candidate on the Republican ticket.
 He served until losing a bid for re-election in 1940, when he was unseated in the Republican primary by William Langer.